SAP-DETR: Bridging the Gap Between Salient Points and Queries-Based Transformer Detector for Fast Model Convergency: Experimental Results

 \textbf{Model Efficacy.} To analyze model efficacy, we report results on long training epochs and high-resolution features in~\cref{tab:31}.
 Under the 36-epoch training scheme, SAP-DETR achieves superior performance among all single-scale Transformer detectors, \textit{especially on middle and large targets}.
 For example, SAP-DETR boosts DAB-DETR by 2.0 AP$_\text{M}$ and 4.1 AP$_\text{L}$ with 3-layer models, 1.0 AP$_\text{M}$ and 1.9 AP$_\text{L}$ with 6-layer models, which further verifies the effectiveness of our proposed salient point concept for overlapping object detection.
 Along with layer increase, a deficient upper-bound of SAM-DETR is exposed, with obviously lower 0.5 AP promotion compared to our 1.0 AP improvement.
 Persuasively, we also report the 50-epoch training results based on the 300-query setting.
 To align with our mesh-grid initialization strategy, we tile a $17\times 18$ mesh-grid (306 queries) for each reference point initialization. \cref{tab:50epoch} shows our main results and the most representative approaches with their original reported performance.
-Compared with DAB-DETR, the marginal expenses mostly come from both SDG and PECA.
-Finally, our standard models outperform the current SOTAs with comparable costs based on all backbones.
+Notably, SAP-DETR outperforms the current SoTAs with comparable costs based on all backbones.
+With low-resolution features ($\times1/32$), it significantly boosts both middle and large object detection accuracy.

+\textbf{Combine with Other Fast Convergency Methods.} As shown in Tab.~\ref{tab:sap-dn-detr}, we compare our SAP-DETR variants with the current fast convergency methods~\cite{li2022dn,zhang2022dino,chen2022group}.
+With such a subtle modification, our SAP-DETR (grey rows) results in a significant performance improvement compared with the original methods (white rows).
+Under the 12-epoch training scheme, there exist 0.5-1.9 AP improvements on DN-DETR~\cite{li2022dn} and 0.7-1.6 AP improvements on Group-DETR~\cite{chen2022group}, but the promotions are slightly reduced when implemented on DINO~\cite{zhang2022dino}.
+We hypothesise that there exists the same effect between the negative query of contrastive denoising~\cite{zhang2022dino} and our query-salient reference point.
+Moreover, we observe that the performance improvements largely originate from the large object detection, especially based on ResNet-DC5 family backbones.
+We speculate that DETR may prefer the high-resolution features ($\times$1/16) rather than the low-resolution ones ($\times$1/32), and our SAP-DETR can distinguish the salient points accurately on the high-resolution, thereby taking full advantage of the large object detection.